Looking for natural ways to keep pesky spittlebugs under control?

 2. Hose Them

-You can also spray the bugs off plants with a strong jet of water.
+You can also spray the bugs off of plants with a water hose.

-As soon as you notice the spittle masses in your garden, grab your garden hose and spray them down with water to dislodge the spittlebugs, nymphs, and eggs from the plants.
+If you see spittle masses in your garden, use your hose to spray them.
+This will help knock off the spittlebugs, nymphs, and eggs from your plants.

 The force of the water will knock the critters off, exposing them to predators and the elements.